Economics of feudal Japan

-Unlike in Medieval European feudalism, the supervisors of the land, known as jitos (stewards) and shugos (constables), did not initially own the land themselves, which remained under shogunate control.
+Unlike in Medieval European feudalism, the supervisors of the land, known as jitos (stewards) and shugos (constables), did not initially own the land themselves, which remained under the shogunate's control.
 The daimyo used a portion of their income from taxation of peasants to pay the samurai, usually in rice.
 Over time, however, the most powerful jito and shugo (daimyo) began challenging the authority of the shogun, eventually leading to the collapse of the feudal system in the 19th century.

 Social and economic trends

 Village nucleation

 Village nucleation is the process by which villages become amalgamated, creating larger and more complex settlements resembling multifunctional regional hubs.
-Buildings were built closer to one another, with moats and walls become increasingly common.
+Buildings were built closer to one another, with moats and walls becoming increasingly common.
 Appearing in Japan during the 13th century, this process was accelerated by the development of more advanced agricultural technology including double-cropping and increased fertilizer use.
 The coalescence of medieval villages gave way to the emergence of forts and castles, often along trade routes or rivers, which served as homes for daimyos (feudal lords) and local samurai groups.
 The increased size of the villages and their status as economic hubs facilitated contact with outsiders.
 Competition over natural resources increased as commerce grew throughout Japan.
 As a result, peasants, artisans, and merchants, relying on farmers for food, migrated toward these agricultural sites, creating urban centers for commerce.
 Peasants began speaking collectively, oftentimes engaging in disputes against their social superiors.
 This prompted the need for improved managerial strategy, leading to self-governing organizations.